Great Egg Harbor

 Location: Ocean City, NJ

 In September 1999, Kiewit/Tidewater, AJV began constructing a new 3,450-foot-long bridge over Great Egg Harbor in Ocean City, NJ adjacent to an existing bascule bridge.
 The new structure had battered (angled) piles that required precision cutting underwater to complete the new bents.
-Kiewit contracted CSDA contractor member Cutting Edge Services Corporation of Cincinnati, OH to complete this unusual job.
+Kiewit contracted In-Place Machining Company to complete this unusual job.

 Precision Underwater Cutting Required In Great Egg Harbor